intlinuxAlex/ElectoralMap/README.md

     E6NToolTip: A styled object which is displayed on hovering over a riding or polygon.

-    forwardMapRef: A function ref propagated to link the D3Map to its parent container
+    forwardMapRef: A function ref propagated to link the D3Map to its parent container.

-    styledComponents: An object containing functions and other objects extracted from the 'styled-components' npm library.

     isRidingOpen: A boolean representing wether a riding is currently open.

     isWidget: A boolean indicating wether the map lives within its natural context (the electoral/E6N page) or within a newsstory document as a widget.

+    setCurrentRiding: An action/reducer which sends the current riding id into the Redux Store.

+    setCurrentRidingTooltip: An action/reducer which sends the current riding name into the Redux Store.

+    d3SourceScript: A string containing the path to the bundled d3 library.
+Default: "https://ici.radio-canada.ca/unit/static/e6n/bundle-d3-topojson.js"

+### Required parameters
+    styledComponents: An object containing functions and other objects extracted from the 'styled-components' npm library, notably the "styled" and "css" functions.

     mapData: An object with various map configurations {
             height: 600 (Default height)
             initialProjectionScale: 22 (Default scale multiplier)
             mapConfigurations:  [  (For every breakpoint between the lower and higher boundary, on a riding click, center the riding at the 1/(widthDifferential) of the container)
                 {
                     higherBoundary: 1024